IN THIRD PERSON

 Norton Book of Light Verse, The Ultimate Baseball Book, Classic Southern

 Humor, Sudden Fiction, The Elvis Reader, Russell Baker's Book

 of American Humor, Baseball: A Literary Anthology, The Sophisticated

 Cat, The F-Word, and Best American Essays l997.
 This work

-has taken him to China, Uganda, Iceland and all but two states.
+has taken him to China, Uganda, Iceland and every state but Alaska.
 He

 has written introductions to books by Erskine Caldwell, A.J.Liebling,

 Ernie Bushmiller Jr.and Phil Rizzuto, and to four different books